-Carrot’s founder, AVAC Group, has a positive reputation within the agricultural and finance sectors, and Carrot Ventures is backed by another industry leader, Farm Credit Canada (FCC).
+Carrot’s founder, Verdex Capital, has a positive reputation within the agricultural and finance sectors, and Carrot Ventures is backed by another industry leader, Farm Credit Canada (FCC).
 It just seemed like a really good fit.
 We decided to proceed and work through

 Did You Face Any Internal Resistance?